jg-you/py-play-money/notes.md

 * the GET lists/ endpoints wraps the markets under a list in repeated information. unsure what is added by this tripled of ids + created_at

-* I decided to replace "activity" by a transaction endpoints that just returns transaction.
+* I decided to replace "markets/[ID]activity" by a transaction endpoints that just returns transaction.
   * Comments are available in their own end points,
   * Creation and resolution are available in the market() endpoint directly
   * Which leaves only transaction as the missing piece

+* Likewise for the sitewide activity, the information is duplicated elsewhere.

 * Transactions return the option.. which includes a probability But that probability is the final value, not at time of purchase, so the information is not super useful